BISrat3/Style-App/README.md

 This app allows consumers to buy different products from a seller based on the categories and price of the product.

 ## Techonologies Used
-  HTML
+  - HTML
-  CSS
+  - CSS
+  - JavaScript
-  Python
+  - Python
-  Django
+  - Django
-  BootStrap
+  - BootStrap
-  Bulma
+  - Bulma
-  Visual Studio
+  - Visual Studio
-  Postgresql
+  - Postgresql
-  GoogleChrome
+  - GoogleChrome
-  Heroku
+  - Heroku
+  - Gunicorn
+  - Psycopg2-binary

 ## WireFrames
 ### Home Page